r-a-i/mars-resin-xp-finder/README.md

 The following image is from the original Photon implementation describing the overall block structure.
 Use this to understand each part of the test block.
 ![testphoton2 0](readme_images/test_patern_description.png)

 The following image is the actual Mars card implementation with exposures from 1 to 20 seconds in a single print.
+There are 3 base layer, each with 100 second exposure, and then the 20 * 1 second exposures.
+The total print time is about 7 mins (due to pauses of the Mars).
 ![card2](readme_images/card2.png)

 The following image shows the dimensions of all the features within a block test.